byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Clause**
 Any word beginning with an `@` symbol in a Tridy statement; used as keywords to direct the behavior and syntax of the Tridy language.

+### **Client Mode**:
+A non-exclusive mode of running the TridyDB application that, using syntax tree mode, offloads the task of composing Tridy input and storage of the database to a separate server.

 ### **Comment**
 Strings starting with `#` and ending with a line feed, which are entirely ignored by the Tridy interpreter, and can be used for providing developer commentary.

+### **Composition**
+The process of evaluating context expressions against the contexts of different modules, and then executing specific operations of interpreted statements on the modules that are matched by the context expression.

+### **Console Mode**:
+A mode of running the TridyDB application exclusive from inline or server mode, whereby the user is presented with an interactive terminal for giving and receiving input asynchronously.

 ### **Context**:
 The context of a module is a module's tagset, along with the tagset of all its ascendants in the order in which they are nested (from the root downward), acting as a location specifier for the module which the Tridy composer uses to evaluate against context expressions.